 Google Drive and Online Backup Services

-Services like Backblaze backup your computer, not your cloud.
-To automate your Google backups to another cloud services, you’ll need a different type of backup company.
-Companies like Spanning, Spinbackup, Backupify and Syscloud will backup your Google drive for around $40 per year for personal users.
-You can backup your Google Drive to another free cloud service like Box or Dropbox with Zapier.
-Zapier pricing depends on how often you’d like to backup and how many services.
+Services like Backblaze back up your computer, not your cloud.
+To automate your Google backups to another cloud service, you’ll need a different type of backup company.
+Companies like Spanning, Spinbackup, Backupify and Syscloud will back up your Google drive for around $40 per year for personal users.
+You can back up your Google Drive to another free cloud service like Box or Dropbox with Zapier.
+Zapier pricing depends on how often you’d like to back up and how many services.
 If all you need is an occasional Google Drive backup, the service is free.

 Windows and Mac Backup Options